Trading Platinum using CFDs

 Fuel Cells

+The future could see soaring demand for platinum for use in fuel cells and in “non-road” emissions control.
+Indeed, emission control from shipping could be a major driver of future demand for the metal.
 Fuel cells are devices for generating electric power and in this perspective act as batteries.
-However, as opposed to batteries, fuel cells don't need to be re-charged and will run for an indefinite period of time when supplied with fuel.
+However, as opposed to batteries, fuel cells don’t need to be re-charged and will run for an indefinite period of time when supplied with fuel.
 The cells produce electricity by combining hydrogen (which acts as fuel) and oxygen (from air) and use platinum as the primary catalyst.
 Most major automobile firms are currently working on this technology and although the demand is still limited, expectations are good for medium to long term growth, initially in stationary fuel cells and later with the commercialisation of fuel cell vehicles.

-Unlike gold, platinum is not used as a hedge in market depressions since its use is widely linked to the production of many key consumer items from computers to cars to catalytic converters whose demand is likely to be affected in tough economic times.
+Unlike gold, platinum is not used as a hedge in market depressions since its use is widely linked to the production of many key consumer items from computers to cars to catalytic converters and glass production whose demand is likely to be affected in tough economic times.
 Thus, the price of platinum tends to do well in stable economic times (sometimes reaching twice the price of gold) but any downturn on the economic front could easily depress prices.

 Trading Platinum CFDs